Srikeerthiraja/Student-Information-Management-System-22bce9368-/README.md

 <pre>A MERN-based Student Information Management System implementing role-based access (Admin, Teacher, Student) with JWT authentication.
 The system supports attendance tracking, performance evaluation, and secure REST APIs.</pre>
 </h3>

-# About
+## Problem Statement
+Educational institutions often manage attendance, academic performance, and student communication using manual processes or multiple disconnected tools.
+This results in data inconsistency, limited transparency, and security risks around sensitive student information.

+There is a need for a centralized, secure system that allows administrators, teachers, and students to interact with academic data based on clearly defined roles and permissions.

+## Solution Overview

-The Student Information Management System is a web-based application built using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
-It aims to streamline class organization and facilitate communication between students, teachers, and administrators.
+This project implements a web-based Student Information Management System using the MERN stack (MongoDB, Express.js, React.js, Node.js).

+The system provides role-based access for Admin, Teacher, and Student users, enabling secure management of attendance, performance evaluation, and communication through RESTful APIs.
+JWT-based authentication ensures that users can only access functionality permitted by their role.

 ## Features
+The system is designed to digitize core academic workflows while maintaining security, scalability, and clear separation of responsibilities between users.
 - **User Roles:** The system supports three user roles: Admin, Teacher, and Student.
 Each role has specific functionalities and access levels.

 - **Admin Dashboard:** Administrators can add new students and teachers, create classes and subjects, manage user accounts, and oversee system settings.